ergest/sql_patterns/Book/chap5.md

 `NULLs` in SQL represent unknown values.
 While the data may appear to be blank or empty in the results, it's not the same as an empty string or white space.
 The reason we want to handle them is because they cause issues when it comes to comparing fields or joining data.
 They might confuse users, so as a general pattern you should replace `NULLs` with predetermined default values.

 ### Pattern 3: Use LEFT JOIN Unless You're Absolutely Sure
 One of my most used rules of thumb is to always use a `LEFT JOIN` when I'm not sure if one table is a subset of the other.

 For example in the query below:, we use a left join with the static table `post_history_type_mapping` because we're not sure how the `post_history_type_id` might change.
-We might have new mappings coming thour
+We might have new mappings being created that we haven't added to our lookup table yet and we don't want to limit our final results unknowingly.
+By the way this query is part of our dbt chapter and explained in [Chapter 7](chap7)
 ```sql
 SELECT
     id,